World’s Strongest Castles

 Why did people stop building castles?

 Up until the age of gunpowder, castles with their thick stone walls were the go-to way to create defensive positions.
-But unfortunately, after gunpowder and cannons, these marvels of the medieval world became obsolete, giving way to newer fortifications like the packed-earth wall and the star fort.
+Unfortunately, after gunpowder and cannons, these marvels of the medieval world became obsolete, giving way to newer fortifications like the packed-earth wall and the Star Fort.

 What were the strongest castles ever built?

-These castles are ranked from worst to first, ending with what might just be the strongest castle ever built, enjoy!
+These castles are ranked from worst to first, ending with what might just be the strongest castle ever built!

 30. Derawar Fort – Ahmadpur East Tehsil, Punjab, Pakistan